openbabel/documentation/Installation/install.rst

 .. sidebar:: Eigen2 required

-  If you wish to compile the language bindings supplied in the release, Eigen2 is required (see :ref:`requirements`) above.
+  If you wish to compile the language bindings supplied in the release, Eigen2 is required (see :ref:`requirements` above).

 1. When configuring CMake, include options such as ``-DPYTHON_BINDINGS=ON -DRUBY_BINDINGS=ON`` for whichever bindings you wish to build (valid names are ``PYTHON``, ``CSHARP``, ``PERL``, ``JAVA`` or ``RUBY``).
 The bindings will then be built and installed along with rest of Open Babel.
 You should note any warning messages in the CMake output.